History of philosophy in Pakistan: Greater Gandharan Philosophy

 With the rise of Buddhism and the subsequent synthesis of Hellenistic culture in Pakistan, a new type of philosophy emerged in what is now Pakistan, Afghanistan and Northwestern India, called the Greco-Buddhist or the Gandharan Buddhist philosophy.
 As philosophy flourished, it was spread to various corners of Asia via the Silk Road connection.
 Taxila became an attractive seat of learning for people from various different nations.

+The first wave of Buddhist missionary work is associated with the Gāndhārī language and the Kharoṣṭhī script according to a growing consensus in scholarship.^{: 97} However, there is also evidence that almost all the Buddhist schools used Gāndhārī:It is true that most manuscripts in Gāndhārī belong to the Dharmaguptakas, but virtually all schools — inclusive Mahāyāna — used some Gāndhārī.
+Von Hinüber (1982b and 1983) has pointed out incompletely Sanskritised Gāndhārī words in works heretofore ascribed to the Sarvāstivādins and drew the conclusion that either the sectarian attribution had to be revised, or the tacit dogma "Gāndhārī equals Dharmaguptaka" is wrong.
+Conversely, Dharmaguptakas also resorted to Sanskrit.^{:99}The Dharmaguptaka Vinaya (or monastic rules), flourishing through Gandhara, are still followed today in China, Vietnam and Korea.